-IN WITNESS WHEREOF , the undersigned, being the Chief Financial Officer of the Corporation, has executed this Certificate of Amendment to the Corporation's Certificate of Incorporation, as amended, as of the date first set forth above.
-Bob Myers, Chief Financial Officer of Precision Therapeutics Inc.
+IN WITNESS WHEREOF, the undersigned, being the Chief Financial Officer of the Corporation's Certificate of Incorporation, as amended, as of the date first set forth above. poration, has executed this Certificate of Amendment to Bob Myers, Chief Financial Officer of Precision Therapeutics Inc. D-3